cmosig/sentle/README.md

 Explanation:
 - `target_crs`: Specifies the target CRS that all data will be reprojected to.
-- `target_resolution`:  Determines the resolution that all data is reprojected to in the `target_crs`.
+- `target_resolution`:  Determines the spatial resolution that all data is reprojected to in the `target_crs`.
-- `bound_*`: Bounds in `target_crs` of the area you want to download.
+- `bound_*`: Spatial bounds in `target_crs` of the area you want to download.
 Undefined behavior if difference between opposite bounds is not divisable by `target_resolution`.
 - `datetime`: Time range that will be downloaded.
 - `S2_mask_snow`: Whether to compute snow mask for Sentinel-2 data.
-- `S2_cloud_classification`: Whether to a cloud classification layer for Sentinel-2 data.
+- `S2_cloud_classification`: Whether to perform a cloud classification layer for Sentinel-2 data.
 - `S2_cloud_classification_device`: Where to run cloud classification.
 If you have an Nvidia GPU then pass `cuda` otherwise `cpu`(default).
 - `S2_apply_*`: Whether to apply the respective mask, i.e., replace values by NaN.
 - `S1_assets`: Which Sentinel-1 assets to download.
 Disable Sentinel-1 by setting this to `None`.